 Clients who are perfectly poised for PHP care typically require a lower level of care than those in medical detox or residential care.
 They are already detoxed and declared medically stabilized, meaning there is no risk of having health complications as a result of the cessation of drugs or alcohol.

 Partial hospitalization allows clients to experience the full intensity of inpatient therapy without the actual necessity of living on site.
-Clients remain in high intensity therapy sessions much of the week, but do not need to dedicate an entire month or more specifically for addiction treatment.
+Clients remain in high-intensity therapy sessions much of the week, with a specified number of hours to be met in therapy.
 They can return to their homes or alternative housing at the end of the treatment day.
 As a result of the flexibility of still possessing semi “free-reign” in their lives, a recovering addict or alcoholic may be able to continue to pursue employment or other interests.
 While still attending addiction therapy throughout the day, a client will also still be able to utilize the other portion of the day as they see fit.

 While the actual definition of PHP can be a little bit confusing, it’s important to understand what you can expect whenever undergoing partial hospitalization treatment.
 There are very distinct features specialized to fit the format of partial hospitalization.
 It’s addiction treatment on an outpatient basis, but with more hours spent in therapy per week than one would encounter on an intensive outpatient or routine outpatient basis.

 As aforementioned, PHP is technically considered outpatient.
-That means in order to qualify as a PHP program, clients cannot live on property.
+That means to qualify as a PHP program, clients cannot live on the property.
 That means the addiction treatment facility itself does not provide living arrangements for the clients.
 Alternative housing must be acquired.

 That is not to say that the addiction treatment facility can not offer clients direction in finding alternative housing.
 Many times, PHP clients will live in sober living homes or transitional living houses.
 These are houses that may be either privately operated or state-run.
 Typically, these houses are correlated to a specific treatment program.